 The funding for DNA tests will come from the budget of the Children and Family Court Advisory and Support Service (also known as CAFCASS) and is expected to cost between £500,000 to £1 million.
 Alongside this, CAFCASS are further investigating ways of funding the cost of alcohol and drug tests to establish the suitability of parents to look after their children as the results of the pilot schemes were inconclusive on this matter.

-If you are unable to reach an agreement with your partner or former partner in relation to the arrangements for your children, including paternity issues covered above, then please contact Shelley Cumbers for advice on 01206 217078 or by email at firstname.lastname@example.org.
-Shelley advises clients on all aspects of private family law and is able to offer a free half hour initial chat for prospective clients.
-She is a member of Resolution and a Collaborative lawyer.
-She is committed to resolving matters constructively and sensibly.
+If you are unable to reach an agreement with your partner or former partner in relation to the arrangements for your children, including paternity issues covered above, then please contact the Thompson Smith and Puxon Family and Divorce team for advice on 01206 574431 or by email at email@example.com.